ruesandora/Airchains/Avail_Turing_DA.md

 > Inside the file `~/.avail/identity/identity.toml`, you will find the Mnemonics of your Avail wallet.
 Copy and store these words.
 > Close with Ctrl+c, press Enter, and make a note of the other `Avail-Mnemonics` given as they will be needed.
-> Add the copied Mnemonics to Polkadot.js or Talisman wallet, get your wallet address on the Avail Turing network and receive tokens from the faucet.
+> Add the copied Mnemonics to Polkadot.js or Talisman wallet get your wallet address on the Avail Turing network and receive tokens from the faucet.

 > [Avail-Faucet](https://faucet.avail.tools/)